nlip-project/nlip_server_go/README.md

 This server provides a RESTful API for the NLIP protocol and supports handling various formats.

 #### Core Features:
-- OAuth authentication with Google and a custom OpenID Connect provider.
+- OAuth authentication with Google and a custom OpenID Connect provider
-- File uploads and request handling for various data formats.
+- File uploads and request handling for various data formats
-- Integration with LLAMA and LLava models for text and image processing.
+- Integration with LLAMA and LLava models for text and image processing

 Dependencies:
-- `Echo`: Web framework for Go.
+- `Echo`: Web framework for Go
-- `Goth`: OAuth2 support for authentication.
+- `Goth`: OAuth2 authentication package for Go
-- `Ollama`: Backend for LLAMA and LLava models.
+- `Ollama`: Backend for LLAMA and LLava models

 Endpoints